I Want to Be Happy

 I rejoiced in the Lord greatly that once again you renewed your care for me.
 You were, in fact, concerned about me but lacked the opportunity to show it.
 I don’t say this out of need, for I have learned to be content in whatever circumstances I am.
 I know both how to have a little, and I know how to have a lot.
 In any and all circumstances I have learned the secret of being content—whether well fed or hungry, whether in abundance or in need.
 I am able to do all things through Him who strengthens me.

 Paul isn’t crazy; he says it twice—rejoice!
 But notice this; what gives Paul joy is not things or circumstances.
-It’s Paul’s relationship with God that gave him a sense of contentment that transcended his immediate circumstances.
+Paul’s relationship with God gave him a sense of contentment that transcended his immediate circumstances.
 He was a man who knew what it was like to be in the pits.
 He “walked through the valley of the shadow of death.”
 Shipwrecked, imprisoned, beaten, and more—still, he maintains contentedness because of his relationship with God.

 The book of Isaiah tells us that we were made with a purpose—for God’s glory!
 Discontentment begins when we put ourselves at the center of the universe and remove God.
 It’s a big view of “me” and a microscopic view of God.
 On the other hand, Christian joy is independent of all things on earth because it has its source in the continual presence of Christ—not on temporary things or circumstances.

 No matter what your circumstance this holiday season, you can recover your joy—but we need a commitment to contentment.
 Contentment is a disposition of the heart that freely and joyfully submits to God’s will, whatever that will may be.
 It’s easy to submit when God’s will involves large amounts of cash, perfect health, exotic vacations, or unlimited vanilla chai lattes.
 But a commitment to contentment embraces both prosperity and pain as from the hand of God.

-Finally, here are four practical tips you can start using right now to start recovering your joy:
+Finally, here are four practical tips you can start using right now to begin recovering your joy: